Karluk Yabghu: History

 He was succeeded by Tun Bilge Yabghu (頓毗伽葉護 (Dùn Píjiā Yèhù)) in 753.
-A ruler of Karluks were mentioned in Turco-Manichean book "Sacred book of two fundamentals" (Iki Jïltïz Nom), fragments of which were found in 1907 at Kara-Khoja in the Turpan oasis by Albert von Le Coq.
+A ruler of Karluks were mentioned in Turco-Manichean book "Sacred Book of Two Fundamentals" (Iki Jïltïz Nom), fragments of which were found in 1907 at Kara-Khoja in the Turpan oasis by Albert von Le Coq.
 The book was dedicated to the ruler of the Chigil tribes, named Alp Burguchan, Alp Tarhan, Alp İl Tirgüg.
 He probably was the one who conquered Turgesh state and resettled Karluks in Zhetysu basin, making Suyab their capital.

 Another ruler was Köbäk, whose coins were found in modern Kyrgyzstan.

-Transition to Karakhanids
+He used the title 'Khagan' in his coins.

-When the Yenisei Kyrgyz destroyed the Uyghur Khaganate in 840, Karluk yabghu declared himself khagan with title Bilge Kul Qadir Khan.
+When the Yenisei Kyrgyz destroyed the Uyghur Khaganate in 840, Karluk yabghu declared himself khagan with title Bilge Kul Qadir Khan, forming the Kara-Khanid Khanate.